fynecontry/CS50/README.md

 # CS50

-[CS50](https://cs50.harvard.edu/x/2023/) is an on-campus and online introductory course on computer science taught at Harvard University and Yale University.
+[CS50](https://cs50.harvard.edu/x/2023/) is an on-campus and online course on computer science taught at Harvard University and Yale University.

 This course teaches on how to solve problems, both with and without code, with an emphasis:
 - Correctness